 - Fluffy cats.
 Cats with long or thick fur will feel the heat more than their short haired friends.
 They might need extra help to cool down in a heatwave and need regular grooming.
 They might even appreciate a summer hair cut!

 - Older cats or cats with health problems.
 These cats are generally more sensitive to the heat and are more prone to serious problems like heatstroke.
+It may be safer to keep poorly cats inside the home, so that they don’t become overwhelmed by the heat outside and not be able to get themselves to somewhere more comfortable.

 - Overweight cats.
 Carrying some extra weight puts your cat’s body under extra strain.
 This can make it harder for them to cope with the heat.